THE ATLANTA PIPE BAND

 In the early days, the group performed in parades, civic events, church services, and was a part of the first Stone Mountain Highland Games in 1972.
 We are proud to say that Henry remains an active member of the band to this day!

-Today, APB is under the leadership of Pipe Major Rob Rogers and Drum Sergeant Patrick Osborne, fielding two competition units in Grades 3 and 4.
-At the conclusion of the 2023 season, both APB bands finished atop the Eastern United States Pipe Band Association (EUSPBA) standings, with APB's Grade 4 winning in back-to-back years.
+Musically, APB is under the direction of Pipe Major Rob Rogers and Drum Sergeant Patrick Osborne, fielding two competition units in Grades 3 and 4.
+At the conclusion of the 2023 season, both APB bands finished atop the Eastern United States Pipe Band Association (EUSPBA) standings, with APB's Grade 4 winning in back-to-back years..

 Atlanta Pipe Band’s long history includes such titles as US Open Pipe Band Champion (Grade 3), Eastern US Pipe Band Champion (Grade 3 and 4), Southeast Pipe Band Champion (Grade 3 and 4), Southern Pipe Band Champion (Grade 3) and Midwest Pipe Band Champion (Grade 3).